lilmods/motor-assistance/README.md

 ### 2. Search & remplace:

-- `{license}`: The mod license
+- `GNU-GPL-3.0`: The mod license
-- `{githubUser}`: The user that owns the github repo.
+- `lilmods`: The user that owns the github repo.
 Example: `lilmods`
-- `{githubRepo}`: The name of the github repo.
+- `aim-assistance`: The name of the github repo.
 Example: `kotlin-minecraft-mod-template`
-- `{author}`:  The author of the mod.
+- `lilgallon`:  The author of the mod.
 It will be in the mod description (forge & fabric)
-- `modid`: The mod id.
+- `aimassistance`: The mod id.
 Has to be unique across mc mods.
-- `com.example.modid`: The mod package.
+- `dev.gallon.aimassistance`: The mod package.
 Has to be unique across mc mods to prevent conflits on runtime.
-- `ModName`: The mod name
+- `AimAssistance`: The mod name
 - `ModDescription`: The mod description

 ### 3. Updating versions

-All the versions of libraries are stored in [Versions.kt](buildSrc/src/main/kotlin/com/example/gradle/Versions.kt).
+All the versions of libraries are stored in [Versions.kt](buildSrc/src/main/kotlin/dev/gallon/gradle/Versions.kt).
 The file is documented for you to know how to bump versions.

 ### 4. Releasing new versions